EuroPython/website/data/pages-content/tickets.md

 ## How can I Get a Refund?

 - For in-person tickets: We understand that things can be especially complicated during a pandemic.
 We aim to offer a full refund of your ticket(s) if your circumstances change.
 Before 11 June, you can request a full refund from the order details link in your order confirmation email.
-After the date, please email us at <mailto:refunds@europython.eu> if you need a refund due to special circumstances.
+After the date, please email us at [refunds@europython.eu](mailto:refunds@europython.eu) if you need a refund due to special circumstances.

 - For remote tickets:
-  - You can request a refund until 26 June by emailing us at <mailto:refunds@europython.eu>.
+  - You can request a refund until 26 June by emailing us at [info@europython.eu](mailto:info@europython.eu).
   - After 26 June, refund is not possible.